NEW DELHI, JANUARY 13: The Government has re-promulgated the ordinance banning the practice of instant triple talaq.

-Under the Muslim Women (Protection of Rights on Marriage) Ordinance, 2019, divorcing through instant triple talaq will be illegal, void and would attract a jail term of three years for the husband
+Under the Muslim Women (Protection of Rights on Marriage) Ordinance, 2019, issued on Saturday, divorcing through instant triple talaq will be illegal, void and would attract a jail term of 3 years for the husband.

-The bill to convert the earlier ordinance, issued in September 2018, was cleared by Lok Sabha in December and is pending in Rajya Sabha.
+A Bill to convert the earlier ordinance, issued in September, 2018, was cleared by Lok Sabha in December and was pending in Rajya Sabha.

-Since the bill could not get parliamentary approval, a fresh ordinance was issued.
+Since the Bill could not get the parliamentary approval, the fresh ordinance was issued.
+The Union Cabinet had last week approved reissuance of the ordinance.

 In a non-bailable offence, bail cannot be granted by police at the police station itself.

-A provision has been added to allow the magistrate to grant bail “after hearing the wife”, the government had said.
-(PTI)
+A provision has been added to allow the Magistrate to grant bail “after hearing the wife”, the Government had said.